NewPages: Good Reading Starts Here

 If you want your book to be considered for a review, please send two copies.
 We need to keep one in the office to check against any review that might be submitted.
 Advanced Reading Copies preferred.
 Regardless of what your marketing material suggests, you do not need to send your books priority mail; save your money.
 A brown envelope is just the same as a red, white and blue one to us - all get recycled (except for pretty stamps and cool envelope art).

-"New & Noteworthy" is a popular page on the NewPages website.
+The Book Stand lists books NewPages has received for review.
 Visitors frequently share with us their appreciation for our focus on quality alternative titles.
 This page helps readers, including librarians and booksellers, in their decision-making process for purchase of titles in an overwhelming sea of publications available.

-Books/CDs/DVDs of quality that fit the above mentioned guidelines may be contacted for information for an enhanced listing in "New & Noteworthy."
+Books/CDs/DVDs of quality that fit the above mentioned guidelines may be contacted for information for an enhanced listing on the Book Stand page.

 Our Address and Bogus Requests